kylejones200/psis_4700_applied_ai/webslides/lecture3_Working-with-Text.md

 ## Pretrained NLP Models

-Pretrained models learn from massive text corpora.
+Pretrained models learn from massive text corpora
-They capture language patterns broadly.
+They capture language patterns broadly
 They reduce training effort

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.